Strongly correlated zero-bias anomaly in double quantum dot measurements: Experimental signatures of the zero-bias anomaly

+Next, consider the case of non-zero $t$, when hopping is allowed between the two dots.
+The current through the system is proportional to the weight of transitions from the $N$-electron ground state to $N+1$-electron excited states that fall in the energy range $0<\omega<\vsd$.
 Fig.\ \ref{levels+maps}(e) and (f) show examples of the resulting stability diagram, without and with electrostatic coupling respectively.
 Fig.\ \ref{levels+maps}(g) and (h) show examples of the transition spectra (single-particle DOS) for two different parameter settings that would and would not give rise to current flow, respectively.
-An experimental example of the curved lines of current shown in Fig.\ \ref{levels+maps}(f) can be seen in Fig.\ 1(b) of Ref.\ \onlinecite{Chen2004}.
+Experimental examples of the curved lines of current shown in Fig.\ \ref{levels+maps}(f) can be seen in Ref.\ \onlinecite{Chen2004} Fig.\ 1(b) and Ref.\ \onlinecite{Hatano2013} Fig.\ 1(b).